-In today’s world however the dichotomy between the first and second positions isn’t as clear cut anymore.
+In today’s world, however, the dichotomy between the first and second positions isn’t as clear-cut anymore.
 The world is increasingly fragmented.
 Populism is rising in those countries, like the US and the UK, that are usually a magnet for immigrants in search of new opportunities.
 In Europe too, more populist governments (in Poland and Hungary, to name only two) have sought to put more restrictions on immigration, even on intra-EU migration since the pandemic.
-It’s become apparent since the election of Trump and the Brexit referendum: we’ve entered a phase that’ll make life harder on migrants and those who need them.
+It’s become apparent since the election of Trump and the Brexit referendum: we’ve entered a phase that’ll make life harder for migrants and those who need them.

 In the UK, the ‘hard’ Brexit looming (December 2020) will put an abrupt stop to EU migration and thus shrink the talent pool for many industries that have become dependent on EU workers: health care (the NHS), elderly care, childcare, restaurants, construction… and knowledge-based industries (startups, financial sector…).
 In 2019, there was an estimated 2.31 million EU nationals working in the UK.
 Many of them will remain in the UK under the “Settlement Scheme”, but very few new EU people will be able to come work in the UK from now on.
 This will dry up the pool of workers for all recruiters, even if more migrants from outside the EU make it to the UK in the coming years.
 Nothing will be as easy for recruiters as hiring EU nationals was in the single market.
 The increased friction will be costly.